reedip/BurpExtension-WhatsApp-Decryption-CheckPoint/README.md

+# THIS REPO HAS BEEN CLONED JUST FOR RESEARCH PURPOSE
 # WhatsApp Protocol Decryption Burp Tool

 This tool was created during our research at Checkpoint Software Technologies on Whatsapp Protocol.